 On-Demand Webinar: Meeting GDPR Compliance Post Brexit with GoAnywhere MFT

 Encryption is an effective way to ensure that data at rest remains protected and complies with the GDPR requirements.
-HelpSystems has a solution that adds role-based access and administration to secure confidential information held on IBM i databases.
+Fortra has a solution that adds role-based access and administration to secure confidential information held on IBM i databases.
 Powertech Encryption prevents unauthorized internal users or external hackers from gaining access to sensitive information.

 Another key risk area is the information shared over email and the internet.
-With its Clearswift email and web gateway solutions, HelpSystems offers companies the maximum level of data protection over these channels without getting in the way of everyday business activity.
+With its Clearswift email and web gateway solutions, Fortra offers companies the maximum level of data protection over these channels without getting in the way of everyday business activity.
 Based on a deep content inspection engine, the gateways detect and redact sensitive content coming in and out of the organization – including data in images and scanned documents – in real time, allowing clean versions to continue on their way.

 Finally, companies need to be sure that employees can’t accidentally share or leak information via removable devices.
-HelpSystems has a solution to increase the data security and compliance of endpoints.
+Fortra has a solution to increase the data security and compliance of endpoints.
 Its Clearswift Endpoint Data Loss Prevention solution gives companies control and visibility of data at rest and automatically redacts sensitive information being written to or read from devices such as USBs (data in motion).

 Your GDPR Compliance: Elegant Swan or Duck Out of Water?